agda/agda/doc/user-manual/tools/command-line-options.rst

          - | Use the effect of ``2``, but also print `Loading ...`
            | when a compiled module (interface) is accessed during the type-checking.

-.. option:: --no-projection-like

-     .. versionadded:: 2.6.1

-     Turn off the analysis whether a type signature likens that of a projection.

-     Projection-likeness is an optimization that reduces the size of terms by dropping parameter-like reconstructible function
-     arguments.
-Thus, it is advisable to leave this optimization on, the flag is meant for debugging Agda.

-     See also the :ref:`NOT_PROJECTION_LIKE<not_projection_like-pragma>` pragma.

 .. option:: --only-scope-checking

      .. versionadded:: 2.5.3